fjvallarino/monomer/README.md

 An easy to use, cross platform, GUI library for writing Haskell applications.

-It provides a framework similar to the Elm Architecture, allowing to create GUIs using an extensible set of widgets with pure Haskell.
+It provides a framework similar to the Elm Architecture, allowing the creation of GUIs using an extensible set of widgets with pure Haskell.

 ## Objectives

-- It should be easy to use.
+- Be easy to learn and use.
-- It should be extensible with custom widgets.
+- Be extensible with custom widgets.
-- It should run on Windows, Linux and macOS.
+- Run on Windows, Linux and macOS.
-- It should have good documentation.
+- Have good documentation.
-- It should have good examples.
+- Have good examples.

 ### These are not objectives for this project